 Email is one of the most popular and simplest customer service channels, as it doesn’t require an employee of an organization to be available all the time.

 The contact page on your website can tell users the amount of time in which they can expect a response.
 Also, emails allow you to come up with a reply that is well-thought of.

-It’s much easier to track individual interactions with customers through email, serving as an important metric to gauge how satisfied a customer is with the support experience.
+It’s much easier to track individual customer interactions through email, serving as an important metric to gauge how satisfied a customer is with the support experience.

-Even better is that you don’t need a live representative there at all times, as bots can answer basic questions or provide contact information for those more complex requests.
+Even better is that you don’t need a live customer service agent there at all times, as bots can answer basic questions or provide contact information for those more complex requests.

 You can invite users browsing your website to a live chat conversation and give detailed information about the features of your products.

-You can also use it for users who have just purchased a product and might have some issues or queries regarding it.
+You can also use it for users who have just purchased your product and might have some issues or queries regarding it.

-Some people prefer a telephonic conversation over email or chat especially to deal with urgent and time-sensitive issues.
+Some people prefer a telephone conversation over email or chat, especially to deal with urgent and time-sensitive issues.

-You can connect them to one of your customer service representatives to get their problem addressed post-haste.
+You can connect them with one of your customer service representatives to address their problems and solve issues at the earliest.

 Social media is a relatively newer customer service channel and is quite different from the rest.

-Your customers might use instant or direct messaging to converse with you directly or they could write to you on a social page.
+Your customers might use instant or direct messaging to converse with you directly, or they could connect with you socially.

 In that case, your replies would be public.
-Make sure you reply fully but be aware that any of your followers can see what you’re posting.
+Make sure you reply but be aware that your followers can see what you’re posting.